jphall663/gai_risk_management/README.md

 </tr>
 <tr>
 <td style="text-align: left;">Character and word play</td>
-<td style="text-align: left;">guardrails often relies on keywords and simpler LMs which can sometimes be exploited with misspellings, typos, and other word play; using string fragments to trick a language model into generating or manipulating problematic text. </td>
+<td style="text-align: left;">Guardrails often rely on keywords and simpler LMs which can sometimes be exploited with misspellings, typos, and other word play; using string fragments to trick a language model into generating or manipulating problematic text. </td>
 <tr class="even">
 <td style="text-align: left;">Content exhaustion:</td>
-<td style="text-align: left;">A class of strategies that circumvent guardrails rules with long sessions or volumes of information.
+<td style="text-align: left;">A class of strategies that circumvent guardrails with long sessions or volumes of information.
 See goading, logic-overloading, multi-tasking, pros-and-cons, and niche-seeking below.</td>
 </tr>
 <tr>
 <td style="text-align: left;">&bull; Goading</td>